briggstwitchell/git-workshop/branching/git-merge.md

 Note that the hash provided is the same as our current commit hash.

 This is because branches aren't really structural features in git.
 Branches are just labels for the last commit on a certain path in the git graph.
 All git is telling us here is that it has removed the label from our current commit.
-Both branches, main and add-styles, were pointing to the same commit.
+Once we merged them, both branches, main and add-styles, were pointing to the same commit.
 Now only the main pointer remains, but nothing has materially changed.

 ---
 ## Git is a graph
 ---

-Specifically, it's a Directed Acyclic Graph.

 Every commit you make is a __node__ in this graph.

-Each of these __child__ commits points to the commit before it, known as the __parent__ commit.

 ```mermaid
 graph LR;